-It’s always better to buy locally-grown produce whenever its available.
-It creates less harm for the environment because it doesn’t need to be shipped for long distances.
+It’s always better to buy locally-grown produce whenever it’s available.
+It creates less harm to the environment because it doesn’t need to be shipped for long distances.
 Domestic produce is grown under stringent safety guidelines, and it often tastes better.
 Spotting Chinese garlic can also mean the difference between fresh garlic and old garlic full of chemicals and bleach.

 Alternatively, you can grow your garlic in a container and you’ll get fresh and organic garlic from your own kitchen!